migtools/oadp-non-admin/docs/architecture.md

     NON_ADMIN_CONTROLLER_PATH=/home/user/oadp-non-admin make update-non-admin-manifests
     ```
 - create pull request targeting OADP operator repository branch you want to update

+> **NOTE:** To `make update-non-admin-manifests` command properly work, `RELATED_IMAGE_NON_ADMIN_CONTROLLER` must be already set in `config/manager/manager.yaml` file of OADP operator repository branch.

+> **NOTE:** `make update-non-admin-manifests` command does not work for deletion, i.e., if a file that was previously managed by the command is deleted (or renamed), it needs to be manually deleted.

 The continuos integration (CI) pipeline of the project verifies if OADP operator repository compatible branches have up to date NAC objects included.
 OADP version compatibility check configuration in [`.github/workflows/oadp-compatibility-check.yml`](../.github/workflows/oadp-compatibility-check.yml) file.